openservicemesh/osm/README.md

 ### Using OSM

-After installing OSM, [onboard Kubernetes services](docs/onboard_services.md) to the service mesh.
+After installing OSM, [add an application](docs/onboard_services.md) to the service mesh.

 ### OSM Usage patterns